devanbenz/static-site-gen/themes/boring/content/blog/global_hashtable.md

 During my free time I happen to attend a [book club]() and my working hours I attend a company papers reading group.
 This requires me to do a lot of reading!
-Which, if you enjoy reading about databases or operating system internals this is a *great* way to spend your free time.
+Which, if you enjoy reading about databases or operating system internals this is a *great* way to spend your time.
 Recently I got incredibly lucky.
 The book club and my reading group at work are reading the same paper!
 That means, I get to discuss it with intelligent people--twice!
 The most recent reading was [Global Hash Tables Strike Back!
 An Analysis of Parallel GROUP BY Aggregation](https://arxiv.org/pdf/2505.04153).
 I figured today that I would discuss a bit about this paper, what makes it interesting to me, and a few ideas surrounding it.